-Eklektikon was born in 2011, out of our passion for wine and our Greek heritage, and the realization that Greek wine and culture were misrepresented in the US.
+Eklektikon was born in 2011, out of our passion for wine and our Greek heritage, and the realization that Greek wine and culture were not properly represented in the US.
 Our vision was the creation of a “bridge” between Greek tradition and the US market, in the form of imported handcrafted natural Greek wines.

-The wines that comprise Eklektikon’s portfolio, are natural for a reason, and in specific ways.
+The wines that comprise Eklektikon’s portfolio, are natural for a reason, and in certain ways.
 They are wholesome and nutritious, being free of any harmful additives and chemicals, and made from organic or biodynamic grapes (almost always certified so).
-They authentically express the history and tradition of the micro-region they come from, following hands-off and traditional practices.
-They promote biodiversity, coming from various isolated corners around the country, and made from an abundance of indigenous varieties.
-Finally, their purchase supports small agricultural families, the economic foundation of Greece, instead of big conglomerates with questionable interests.
+They authentically express the history and tradition of the micro-region they come from.
+They promote biodiversity, coming from various isolated corners around the country, and made from an abundance of indigenous varieties instead of just a few well known varieties.
+Finally, their purchase supports small agricultural families, the economic foundation of Greece, instead of big conglomerates with non-transparent interests.

-The wines that we get excited about are alive, unexpected, idiosyncratic, and mind expanding, with unique and complex aromatic profiles, vibrant textures, and layered palates.
+The wines that we get excited about are alive, idiosyncratic, and unexpected, with vibrant textures and unique personalities.

-Today, Eklektikon’s portfolio of 15 growers represents more than 10% of the 300+ recorded indigenous Greek grapes, the largest selection of orange Greek wines, and, in general, the most diverse portfolio of Greek wines that has ever existed.
+Today, Eklektikon’s portfolio of 15 growers represents more than 10% of the 300+ recorded indigenous Greek grapes, the largest selection of orange Greek wines in the world, and, in general, the most diverse portfolio of Greek wines that has ever existed.

 Of equal importance is our commitment to working with genuinely kind and ethical human beings, who are concerned for others, the environment, and the footprint they leave behind.